Sleep in a glass pod hanging off a Peruvian cliff

 These incredible Skylodge Adventures are accessible after climbing 400 meters of the rock face.

-Courtesy SkyLodge Adventure Suites/Natura Vive
+Courtesy Video Vision 360/Natura Vive

 The motivation behind these dramatic lodges was to offer "a unique experience that that [reconnects guests] with nature or make them realize what really luxury can be," Natalia Rodriguez, the SkyLodge manager, tells CNN Travel.
 The suites are the brainchild of adventure company Natura Vive -- who want their guests to embrace their inner adventurer: once you're ready to leave your suite, you can zip-wire down to the ground below.